 iDRAC supports MD1400 and MD1420 enclosures.

-i NOTE: Redundant Array of Inexpensive Disks (RBODS) that are connected to HBA controllers are not supported.
+- i NOTE: Redundant Array of Inexpensive Disks (RBODS) that are connected to HBA controllers are not supported. - i NOTE: PERC H480 with version 10.1 or greater, firmware supports up to 4 enclosures per port.